rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 📬 Contact

-This project is based on academic work from my MCA program (2022).
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ If you found this project helpful or insightful, feel free to leave a ⭐!